Emerado, North Dakota: Transportation

 Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Grand Forks, 15 mi to the east.

 Education

-It is within the Emerado Public School District 127.
+Emerado is served by the Emerado Public School District.
+It operates the Emerado School.
+In the 2025-26 academic year, the district reported a total of 94 students.
+Emerado Elementary School.